-If you are out of the country and require Urgently Needed Services, you should still, if possible, call your Primary Care Physician or Network Medical Group.
+If you are out of the country and require Urgently Needed Services, you should still, if possible, call your PCP or Network Medical Group.
 Follow the same instructions outlined above.
 If you are out of the country and experience an Emergency Medical Condition, either use the available emergency response system or go directly to the nearest Hospital emergency room.
-Following receipt of Emergency Services, please notify your Primary Care Physician or Network Medical Group within 24 hours, or as soon as reasonably possible, after initially receiving these services.
+Following receipt of Emergency Services, please notify your PCP or Network Medical Group within 24 hours, or as soon as reasonably possible, after initially receiving these services.

 Note: Under certain circumstances, you may need to initially pay for your Emergency Health Care Services or Urgently Needed Services.
-If this is necessary, please pay for such services and then contact UnitedHealthcare at the earliest opportunity.
-Be sure to keep all receipts and copies of relevant medical documentation.
+Please pay for such services and then contact UnitedHealthcare at the earliest opportunity.
+Be sure to keep all credit card statements, bank statements with copies of checks and receipts from Providers and copies of relevant medical documentation.
 You will need these to be properly reimbursed.
 For more information on submitting claims to UnitedHealthcare, please refer to Section 6 in this Combined Evidence of Coverage and Disclosure Form.